KyleHoNNNINUG/Coding-Local-Weight-Sensitivity-in-Wergaia/README.md

 ## Background
 Wergaia is an Aboriginal Australian language, which has the stressing pattern that
- * stresses on odd-indexed syllables
+ * stresses on odd-indexed syllables,
- * unstresses the final syllable (even if it is odd-indexed) if it does not have a _coda_
+ * unstresses the final syllable (even if it is odd-indexed) if it does not have a _coda_, and
- * has the first/leftmost stress as _primary stress_ and the rest as _secondary stress_
+ * has the first/leftmost stress as _primary stress_ and the rest as _secondary stress_.

 A syllable is defined as
 1. Onset: consonant